-A team of highly trained physicians, specialists and staff work together with practiced precision 24/7 to save lives at HonorHealth's Level I trauma centers at Scottsdale Osborn Medical Center and John C. Lincoln Medical Center and Deer Valley Medical Center.
+A team of highly trained physicians, specialists and staff work together with practiced precision 24/7 to save lives at HonorHealth's Level I trauma centers at Scottsdale Osborn Medical Center, John C. Lincoln Medical Center and Deer Valley Medical Center.
 The team treats a wide variety of severe injuries ranging from gunshot and stab wounds to those resulting from car and boat accidents.

 Trauma care involves the entire facility, using state of-the-art technology, available staff and all of the many resources a trauma patient will need.

 Scottsdale Osborn Medical Center and John C. Lincoln Medical Center are just two of eight trauma centers in Arizona to earn the highest designation by the American College of Surgeons.
 That indicates our dedication to ensuring that protocols, education and quality outcomes are met and exceeded.
 Beyond training our staff, we also train first responders, physicians, medical directors of regional hospitals and nurses throughout Arizona.

 Phases of Trauma Care